 - For nurses to gain added respect from medical colleagues

-- For graduates of the program to become educators on future oncology and palliative nursing programs.
+- For graduates of the program to become educators in future oncology and palliative nursing programs.

 Anticipated outcomes from the program:

-The outcomes from the Master’s in Oncology and Palliative Care Nursing and the improvements in cancer patient management following implementation of the program are expected to be significant.
+The outcomes of the Master’s in Oncology and Palliative Care Nursing and the improvements in cancer patient management following the implementation of the program are expected to be significant.
 The expected outcomes are:

 - Demonstrate clinical competency when providing quality nursing care to cancer patients